Merzasphor/MWSE/docs/source/types/tes3leveledItem.md

 ### `list`

+*Read-only*.
 The collection that itself, containing tes3leveledListNodes.

 **Returns**: